 During a press conference Thursday afternoon, Hinds County, Miss., Sheriff Victor Mason claimed that Ebony Archie, the mother of 6-year-old Kingston Frazier, did not immediately inform law enforcement that her son was in her vehicle when it was stolen from a Kroger parking lot in Jackson, Miss., Thursday morning.

-Mason’s remarks have lead to vicious speculation about the boy’s mother, both on- and off-line, with some people claiming that Archie was involved with either her son’s disappearance and/or his death.
+Mason’s remarks have led to vicious speculation about the boy’s mother, both on- and offline, with some people claiming that Archie was involved with either her son’s disappearance and/or his death.

-“She said he told her he had to follow protocol,” Eddington added.
+“She said he told her he had to follow protocol,” she added.